SamJWHu/Surfactant-Enhanced-UTVC-Thermal-Performance-Analysis-using-PINN/README.md

 License
 This project is licensed under the MIT License.

+Acknowledgements
+Physics-Informed Neural Networks by Raissi, Perdikaris, and Karniadakis.
+TensorFlow for providing the deep learning framework.
+NumPy and Matplotlib for data handling and visualization.

 Contact
 For any questions or suggestions, please open an issue or contact r02522318@gmail.com